CTV National News: Anchors

 For a time in the late 1970s and again in the early 1990s, Keith Morrison acted as weekend and substitute anchor and was considered Robertson's likely successor before a network shakeup resulted in his moving to NBC News.
-Since 1985 (except for a brief period from 1990 to 1991), Sandie Rinaldo has served as weekend anchor.
+Sandie Rinaldo served as weekend anchor from 1985 until her 2023 promotion to host the weeknight early edition, excluding a brief period from 1990 to 1991.

-With a total of 40 years on two networks, Robertson was the second-longest tenured news anchor on English-language North American television (network or local), behind Dave Ward, who was the top anchorman at KTRK-TV in Houston, Texas from 1967 to 2017.
+With a total of 40 years on two networks, Robertson was the second-longest tenured news anchor on English-language North American television (network or local), behind Dave Ward, who was the top anchorman at KTRK-TV in Houston, Texas, from 1967 to 2017.
 He was the longest-tenured network news anchor in North America, outlasting several long-standing anchors in the United States.
 On October 18, 2006, Robertson celebrated his 30th year as a CTV National News anchor.
 (Jim Lehrer had presented The NewsHour with Jim Lehrer since its inception in 1975, beating Robertson by almost a year, but he only presented as a sole anchor of the programme from 1995 until 2011.)

 On July 8, 2010, Robertson announced that he would retire on September 1, 2011—his 35th anniversary at CTV.
 The following day, CTV announced Lisa LaFlamme, the network's chief international correspondent and Robertson's backup anchor since 2003, had been named as Robertson's successor.
 LaFlamme formally took over the program on September 2, 2011.
 On August 15, 2022, it was announced by Bell Media and CTV that LaFlamme's contract was not being renewed by the network due to a "business decision" to take the newscast "in a different direction".
 Omar Sachedina assumed the role of chief news anchor and senior editor of CTV National News, as of September 5, 2022.

 LaFlamme's departure from the newscast led to allegations that she was fired for having let her hair go grey during the COVID-19 pandemic.
-In particular, CTV News head Michael Melling faced scrutiny when it was revealed that he had asked in internal memos for an explanation of who had permitted LaFlamme to make that decision, and had sparred with LaFlamme over the costs involved in covering both the 2022 Russian invasion of Ukraine and the Platinum Jubilee of Elizabeth II.
+In particular, CTV News head Michael Melling faced scrutiny when it was revealed that he had asked in internal memos for an explanation of who had permitted LaFlamme to make that decision, and had sparred with LaFlamme over the costs involved in covering both the Russian invasion of Ukraine and the Platinum Jubilee of Elizabeth II.
 CTV denied the allegations that LaFlamme's age or hair colour had entered into the decision, and announced a workplace review.